Professional Development Grants

 What happens after I am awarded a PDG?

 Once you receive the grant, register for the opportunity via the host organization’s system.
 GWISE will reimburse you following the event.
 Be sure to attend the event–GWISE will NOT reimburse you for events you do not attend!
 Following the event, you must submit your receipts or proof of registration to GWISE for reimbursement.
-We also require that grantees complete a PDG survey that will be posted as a blog post on the GWISE website so that you can share what you learned with the GWISE community.
-Your reimbursement will not be processed until you have completed the survey.
+We also require that grantees send us a write-up of the event to be posted as a blog post on the GWISE website so that you can share what you learned with the GWISE community.
+Your reimbursement will not be processed until we receive your receipts and write-up.

 I have a question that hasn’t been answered.